Blog

 communication etc.) within couples therapy.

-CHapman’s five love languages
+Chapman’s five love languages

 In 2009, Dr. Gary Chapman defines five ways of expressing love which are